 - Have at least a 1050 SAT score or a 20 ACT

 - Run a campaign to spread seat belt awareness at school and throughout the community.
-Creative ideas are generated by the student.
-We can’t wait to see what you come up with!
+Please download and follow the campaign guidelines.

 Citizenship and Character